 The Company is exposed to interest rate risk as it borrows funds at both fixed and floating interest rates.
 The Company manages the risk by use of interest rate swap contracts when deemed appropriate.
-As at April 30, 2022 the Company has estimated that a one percentage point change in interest rates would have an annual impact on net earnings of approximately \$350.
+As at April 30, 2023, the Company has estimated that a one percentage point change in interest rates on long-term debt would have a minimal impact on net earnings.